MichaelMure/Arbore-qt/README.md

 ## How to help

 Every little help.
 Please contact us if you want to build something awesome, especially if you know UX or Qt/QML.

+## Want to talk ?

+You can drop by our IRC channel, #arbore on freenode.